mattsainson/bamazon/README.md

 Developer: @mattsainson
 Date: Fri, Mar 22, 2019

-Buyer
+Customer

-The buyer is presented with the list of available products in inventory including the price.
+The customer is presented with the list of available products in inventory including the price.
-The buyer can buy a product or exit the system.
+The customer can buy a product or exit the system.
-If the buyer selects Buy, the system asks for the ID and the quantity of the product to buy.
+If the customer selects Buy, the system asks for the ID and the quantity of the product to buy.
 The system checks if there is sufficient inventory and if so, makes the sale.
 A reciept is generated for the sale indicating the date, time, name of product, quantity bought, and total charged.
-If there isn't sufficient inventory, the system informs the buyer.
+If there isn't sufficient inventory, the system informs the customer.

 Store Manager